uhray/ractive-decorators-pikaday/README.md

     <input decorator="pikaday:myDate" />
     ```

-    Where myDate is the keypate to the date stored on the ractive object.
+    Where myDate is the keypath to the date stored on the ractive object.